UKHO/docs/docs/software-engineering-policies/SecureDevelopment/SecurityChampion.md

 I help the team define a set of security training materials, and I make sure they are all consumed.

-I am not responsible for pen testing finished systems.
-However, I have expertise in pen testing tools and use them during development to harden our software.
+I have expertise in pen testing tools and use them during development to harden our software.

 I help the team run threat modelling sessions.